tokinifubara/BlinkFiles/README.md

 # My Blink.sh config files

-Simple css and javascript for Blink shell on ios.
+Simple CSS and JavaScript for Blink shell on iOS.

 ## Drakini
 A mixture with the default Dracula theme

-## ia Writer Duospace
+## iA Writer Duospace
-Simple css for iA Writer Duospace font.
-While beautiful in writing sessions, it is overkill for browsing the terminal.
-It does not support the Airline separators in VIm.
+Simple CSS for iA Writer Duospace font.
+Although iA Writer font is aestheically pleasing in writing sessions, it is overkill for browsing the terminal. iA Writer Duospace font support the Airline separators in Vim.

 ## Space Mono for Powerline
-This is the most versatile font for browsing through the shell and writing sessions.
+Space mono is the most versatile font for browsing through the shell and writing sessions.